munishbp/AI-PEER/front-end/AI-PEER/README.md

 **Native plugin lifecycle differences.** iOS uses constructor-time GPU init (the plugin is instantiated once when VisionCamera registers it).
 Android uses lazy thread-affine init in the first `callback()` call — MediaPipe's GPU delegate has thread affinity, and the constructor runs on the wrong thread, so we defer init to the videoQueue thread where `callback()` runs.
 Both platforms hold the landmarkers in process-wide singletons so React Native fast-refresh / HMR doesn't leak instances across reloads.

 **Build dependency note.** The custom Swift plugin only compiles because `react-native-worklets-core` is declared as a direct npm dependency in `package.json`.
 VisionCamera's frame processor support is gated on this package — without it, VisionCamera does not expose `FrameProcessorPlugin.h` and `PoseLandmarkerPlugin.swift` fails to compile.

+### How to add a new exercise

+See `VISION_PIPELINE.md` (repo root) for the complete specification.
+The high-level steps are:

+- Create a new rule file in the appropriate subdirectory under `src/vision/exercises/` (e.g., `src/vision/exercises/balance/myExercise.ts`).
+Export a rule object conforming to the `ExerciseRule` type defined in `src/vision/exercises/types.ts`.
+- Register the new rule in the subdirectory's `index.ts` and in the top-level `src/vision/exercises/index.ts`.
+The exercise ID must be unique across all categories.
+- Add any assets: a demo video (uploaded to GCS and mapped in `src/video.ts`) and a thumbnail image if needed.
+- Optionally add a translation key under the `exercise.*` namespace in each of the three locale files (`src/locales/{en,es,ht}/translation.json`) for the exercise display name and any coaching cues.
+- Test the rule end-to-end via `app/(tabs)/exercise-session.tsx` — select the exercise, trigger the gesture-confirm start flow, and confirm rep counting and form feedback behave as expected.

 ## Environment Variables